troeger/opensubmit/docs/admin_use.rst

 Updating an existing OpenSubmit executor installation consists of the following steps:

 - Run ``pip install --upgrade opensubmit-exec`` as root or in a virtualenv environment.
-- Run ``opensubmit-exec configure`` to check the configuration for compatibility.
+- Run ``opensubmit-exec configtest`` to check the configuration for compatibility.